Frequently Asked Questions

 Lost or Stolen Passport?

-If you have an urgent need to travel and your passport was stolen, you may come to the U.S. Embassy on Monday through Friday from 8:00 a.m. to 11:30 a.m. to apply for an emergency passport.
+If you have an urgent need to travel and your passport was stolen, please call 2519-2000 Monday through Friday from 8:00 a.m. to 4:30 p.m. to apply for an emergency passport.

 In addition to the requirements listed on this page, please bring your police report detailing the theft.